BarrySunderland/my-vuepress-blog/web-app/docs/blog/embedding-bokeh-plots.md

 The other required argument is resources which specify the css and javascript files to use for the plot.
 The convenient way to include this is by the CDN object which lists all of the latest links to Bokeh's content delivery network.

-So assuming we have the code above to generate the plot `p` ...
+So assuming we have the code above to generate the plot `p` we can just switch out the elements below.

 ```python